Workativ Logo

 Key features of agentic RAG

-Agent RAG has some crucial and significant features to help execute tasks.
+Agent RAG has several crucial features that help execute tasks.
 These features include,

 Agentic RAG vs. traditional (Vanilla) RAG